gableria21/gableria21/README.md

 Hi, I'm Gian Andrei B. Leria, a BS Computer Science Graduate from Mapúa University and aspiring full-stack engineer specializing in data science and developing solutions with Python, JavaScript, and PHP.
 I have worked as a Quality Assurance Intern during my internship.
 With a strong foundation in Scrum/Agile software framework, I am skilled at collaborating with cross-functional teams and ensuring the delivery of high-quality software products.

+During my free time, I take pleasure in acquiring fresh knowledge and experimenting with technology.
+I consistently need to prompt myself to stay motivated and strive for surpassing my own expectations.

 * 🌍  I'm based in MNL, PH
 * ✉️  You can contact me at [gableria21@gmail.com](mailto:gableria21@gmail.com)